Creating wealth through subdivision – hotspots, benefits and pitfalls

 You may be surprised to hear that small developments are by and large not profitable.

 Less than 1 per cent of sites advertised as development-potential sites generate a profit for the new owners.
-In fact, the really good, profitable sites for a buy/develop/sell strategy generate just 15 per cent profit.
+In fact, the really good, profitable sites for a buy/develop/sell strategy typically generate just 15 per cent profit.

 Don’t be greedy and hold out for the traditional 20 per cent yield properties as they are so few and far between you may miss out on few good deals by chasing a big one.